 is the exact solution of the one-dimensional singularly perturbed problem

-The following two figures show the solutions u and v.
-Notice their large qualitative differences: While u is smooth in the entire domain, v has a thin boundary layer along the boundary:
+The following two figures show the solutions and .
+Notice their large qualitative differences: While is smooth in the entire domain, has a thin boundary layer along the boundary:

-The source functions g_1 and g_2 are obtained by inserting u and v into the PDE system.
+The source functions and are obtained by inserting and into the PDE system.
 These functions are not extremely pretty, but they are not too bad either - see files definitions.h and definitions.cpp.

 The weak forms can be found in the files definitions.h and definitions.cpp.
 Beware that although each of the forms is actually symmetric, one cannot use the HERMES_SYM flag as in the elasticity equations, since it has a different meaning.